-The other day a friend emailed me freaking out that she’d entered the stairwell at her job with a well-known start-up and saw the married CEO of her company sucking face with an employee.
+A friend emailed me freaking out that she saw the married CEO of her well-known startup sucking face with an employee in the stairwell.
 She has a right to be upset.
 The CEO is putting the company, its pre-IPO stock value, and its almost 300 employees at risk by displaying his extra-marital affair publicly.
 His sloppy behavior can not only get him fired, but eventually lead to the demise of the company with scandalous press chasing away customers and business associations alike.
-And, of course, there are his two kids and a wife at home who will suffer, possibly lifetime scars from his selfish indiscretions.
+And, of course, there are his two kids and a wife at home who will suffer, possibly lifetime scars from his inability to think with his actual brain instead of his little head.

 When a butterfly flaps it wings in Central Park, it does NOT cause a typhoon in India.
 But the Butterfly Effect is very real, and very personal, for all of us.

 We all engage in this effect one way or another.
+Looking at your cellphone instead of driving kills or injures hundreds of thousands of people annually in the U.S. alone.
 When my DH and I fight, I’m more apt to yell at our kids, causing them to snipe at each other.
 Continual fighting over time may result in fierce sibling rivalry, and instead of self-confident, productive people, they grow up isolating and angry, learn to self-protect and become CEOs and Presidents who seek physical contact over emotional intimacy to combat their gnawing loneliness.

 The Butterfly Effect is an unalterable phenomenon of the human condition, but that doesn’t mean we must be doomed by it.
 Our ability to perceive the future, and then adapt our behavior in response is uniquely human, dramatically separating us from every other life form on this planet, and one of our greatest strengths.

-Had President Clinton been thinking with his brain instead of his little head, or Ms. Lewinsky had stopped to consider the possible ramifications of Pres.
-Clinton’s solicitation, perhaps either would have made a better choice.
+Had President Clinton been thinking with his brain instead of his penis, or Ms. Lewinsky had stopped to consider the possible ramifications of her boss’s solicitation, perhaps either would have made a better choice.
 Why do I sight Monica?
 Those who cheat are culpable for their actions, but those who are party to cheating are equally culpable.

 The Butterfly Effect is neutral, and can generate productive outcomes by simply starting from a positive position.
 Awareness that no man, or woman, is an island is the key to directing the Butterfly Effect to consistently positive outcomes.